 An introduction to the study of human language from the standpoint of sounds and sound patterns, word formation, and sentence structure.
-Students will learn about the similarities and differences among the world's languages and be introduced to the various sub-disciplines of the field of linguistics.
+Students learn about the similarities and differences among the world's languages and are introduced to the various sub-disciplines of the field of linguistics.

 Prerequisite: ENGL& 101 or concurrent enrollment in ENGL& 101.
-(Previously ENG 210)